FabioGNR/pyytlounge/docs/usage.rst

 .. code-block:: python

-    with YtLoungeApi('Test client') as api:
+    async with YtLoungeApi('Test client') as api:
         ...

-As you can see `with ...:` is used.
+As you can see `async with ...:` is used.
 The class is an asynchronous context manager as on close it needs to clean up the aiohttp session.
 Alternatively, you can call `.close()` manually:

 .. code-block:: python